 On the drive home from camp, my parents asked whether I’d had a fun week away, and I answered their questions.
 I told them about the so-so food, and the bugs in the cabin, and complained that there’d been too much Bible and too much God … and I told them about Anita.

 Mom and Dad listened as I prattled on.
 Mom didn't say anything, and Dad said only this, about my beloved girl from camp: “Anita, huh?
 The same name as your grandmother.
-I wonder what that means?”
+I wonder what that means!”

 Until Dad said what Dad said, I'd been pleased with myself — super-shy kid goes to summer camp, reinvents himself as a little ladies’ man, and actually holds hands with a girl?
-This was my greatest accomplishment so far in life!But wait, was I not allowed to like any girl who shared my grandmother’s first name?
-Was I also supposed to avoid girls who had my mother’s name?
-My sisters’ names?
-What about cousins?
+This was my greatest accomplishment so far in life!

-I was just a kid, and hadn’t yet heard of Oedipus Rex, let alone GrandOedipus Rex, but
+I was just a kid, and Dad was just joking, but I hadn’t yet heard of Oedipus Rex, let alone GrandOedipus Rex, and to me, Anita was Anita, and my grandmother was ‘Grandma’.
+I hadn’t even noticed that they had the same name.

 What my father said pissed me off, obviously — it’s fifty years later and I’m still annoyed.

 I know, of course, that it was just my dad not knowing what to say, so he made a lame wisecrack.
 That's what dads do.
 I'm not a dad, but I do that, too.
 The experience didn't warp me, or make me into an axe murderer.
-But I understood that my first big crush was a joke to my old man.
+But my first big crush was a joke to my old man.

 The answer was usually nope, so there's a lot about me that they never knew.